mraiana/mraiana/README.md

 junior developer and designer
 -----------------------------

-i've been learning programming for a long time, about 2-3 years.
-I started with HTML, now I'm learning Java.
-I'm also learning design, learning to be a front-end developer.
+i've been learning programming for a long time, about 2-3 years. i started with HTML, now i'm learning Java. i'm also learning design, learning to be a front-end developer.

 * 🌍  i'm based in Bishkek
 * 🖥️  see my portfolio at [my design portfolio](http://t.me/mls_portfolio)